-Waivers: The value listed for any waiver represents the amount paid for 12 or more credits each semester.
-The waiver will pay a reduced amount for fewer credits.
+Waivers: The value listed for any waiver represents the amount paid for full-time credits each semester.
+If eligible, the waiver will pay a reduced amount for fewer credits.

-Loans: Any loan will be paid for the amount listed (minus any loan fees when applicable) provided the award matches your intended enrollment status of full-time or part-time.
-Enrollment for less than six credits disqualifies you from receiving any type of federal direct loan.
+Loans: Any loan will be paid for the amount listed (minus any loan fees when applicable) provided the award matches your intended enrollment status.
+Enrollment for less than six credits disqualifies you from receiving any type of Federal Subsidized and Unsubsidized Direct Loan.

 CONDITIONS FOR RECEIVING FINANCIAL AID AT MONTANA TECH/NORTH AND SOUTH CAMPUS

-# I understand that I must be making satisfactory progress in a course of study leading to a degree or certificate.
+- I understand that I must be making satisfactory progress in a course of study leading to a degree or certificate.
 I further understand that my financial aid will be canceled if I fail to meet satisfactory progress requirements.
-The Satisfactory Progress Policy was reviewed earlier on this page and copies are available in the Enrollment Processing Office.
+The Satisfactory Progress Policy was reviewed earlier on this page and copies are available in the Enrollment Services Office.

-# I acknowledge that under regulations governing financial aid programs, Montana Tech Enrollment Processing Office may release information about me to other qualified agencies including, but not limited to, my lending institution, loan servicers, Bureau of Indian Affairs Tribal Education Office, Job Service or Vocactional Rehabilitation Offices.
+- I acknowledge that under regulations governing financial aid programs, Montana Tech may release information about me to other qualified agencies including, but not limited to, my lending institution, loan servicers, Bureau of Indian Affairs Tribal Education Office, Job Service or Vocactional Rehabilitation Offices.
 The information released may include my academic progress, grade point average, address, references and any financial information applicable to my eligibility for financial aid.

-# I will inform the Enrollment Processing Office promptly of any other money I receive for educational purposes.
+- I will inform the Enrollment Services Office promptly of any other money I receive for educational purposes.
 Failure to do so may result in my having to repay federal or state aid and ineligibility for further aid.
 Assistance that must be reported includes, but is not limited to, scholarships, Vocational Rehabilitation., BIA funding, and Job Training Partnership Funding.

 INFORMATION & GUIDELINES

 Respond to the on-line Award Notification immediately!
-This award is contingent upon the availability of funds and subject to change during the award period in accordance with federal regulations, institutional policy, and the accuracy of information provided by you and for valid reasons as determined by the Enrollment Processing Office.
+This award is contingent upon the availability of funds and subject to change during the award period in accordance with federal regulations, institutional policy, and the accuracy of information provided by you and for valid reasons as determined by Financial Aid.
 Adjustments in your offer may be necessary if you later receive additional assistance.